tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 ## findLocation

-This DSL look up for provided `Connection` in Location Service and returns corresponding `Location` or `null` if not found.
+This DSL looks up the provided `Connection` in the Location Service and returns the corresponding `Location`, or `null`, if not found.

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #find-location }

 ## resolveLocation

-This DSL keeps looking for provided `Connection` in Location Service for the provided/default duration and returns corresponding `Location` or `null` if not found after duration exhausts.
+This DSL looks for the specified `Connection` in the Location Service for the optionally specified duration (default is 5 seconds) and returns the corresponding `Location`.
+If the location is not resolved within the time limit, `null` is returned.

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #resolve-location }